xuanvietchu/Cap-Comps/README.md

 - Scraped, cleaned, and consolidated approximately **7,000 Edmonton residential property sales** from **December 2025 to May 2026**.
 - Data collection and preparation accounted for roughly **40% of the total project effort**.
-- If you would like my data to run the app locally yourself, please contact me directly at `vchu1@ualberta.ca`.

 ### Features